-The College of Education offers master's and doctoral programs.
+The College of Education offers master's, education specialist, and doctoral programs.
 The Master of Education (M.Ed.) programs are appropriate for those who are already licensed educators and also those seeking a teaching license.
-The areas of emphasis for M.Ed. degrees are educational leadership (administration); English language learning; instructional practice; instructional technology; math specialty; teaching learning & leading (teacher leader); and special education.
-Due to the diversity of programs offered, individuals holding bachelor's degrees in a variety of disciplines may seek teaching licensure while pursuing their master's degree.
+The areas of emphasis for M.Ed. degrees are collaborative professional learning, educational leadership administration; English language learning; instructional practice; technology integration; math specialty; reading specialty, teaching, learning, & leading (teacher leader); and special education.
+Because of the diversity of programs offered, individuals holding bachelor's degrees in a variety of disciplines may seek teaching licensure while pursuing their master's degree.
+The education specialist degree (Ed.S.) offers programs in collaborative professional learning, educational leadership, English language learning, and reading specialty.
 The doctor of education program (Ed.D) in Learning Organizations and Strategic Change, is a two-year, accelerated degree program with a unique collaborative capstone experience.
 Graduate education courses have convenient evening, weekend and online classes.
 For further information, contact the Office of Outreach and Enrollment at 615-966-5173 or kristin.baese@lipscomb.edu.